 While we would suggest treading on the side of caution when using a credit card to invest in Bitcoin, if this is something you want to do it is now possible.
 The go-to broker for credit card Bitcoin investments was originally Coinbase.
 However, the broker no longer accepts credit cards, so you will need to look elsewhere.

 On the flip side, it is important to remember that your credit card issuer might charge you a fee if you use it to buy Bitcoin.
 This will be the case if the provider views the transaction as ‘cash advance’.
 If it does, expect to pay a fee of between 3-5%.

 - How to Buy Bitcoin with a Debit Card

 If you don’t have access to PayPal, and you want to avoid the potential fees associated with a credit card payment, it might be worth considering a debit card to buy Bitcoin.
-Crucially, not only do brokers like eToro allow you to use your debit card to deposit funds on a fee-free basis, but the funds will be credited instantly.

 This means that you can buy Bitcoin as soon as you have opened an account and uploaded your ID.
 When it comes to making a withdrawal, you will be able to send your balance to the debit card as soon as you have converted the Bitcoin back to PHP.